Bondpe/vira/README.md

 python3 vira/__main__.py
 ```
 # how to use:
 This is a completely renewed version of vira.
-The older version was completely different - slower, undevelopable etc.
+The older version was completely different (slower, undevelopable, only visual fx support etc.)
 <br /><br />
 When you start a script, you see somewhat confusing window.
 To begin creating a project, you can click an 'Add' button, select a category and a datatype (for example, 'File>tmp-access video from file' which will load a video), and fill in all the popup inputs.
 Then you can start adding overlays ('Combine>colorkey stream'), reordering them (second button on right will move a datapack 1 stream up).
 If you want to delete the stream, click on the red cross on the right.
 <br /><br />